nebari-dev/nebari-docs/docs/docs/getting-started/deploy.md

 - You have highly optimized code that requires highly performant infrastructure

-- You have existing infrastructure already available
+- You have existing HPC infrastructure

 - You expect that your projects will not exceed the resources/capabilities of your current infrastructure

-For instructions on installing and deploying Nebari HPC, please visit [How to install and setup Nebari HPC on bare metal machines](/how-tos/nebari-hpc).
+For instructions on installing and deploying Nebari HPC, visit the [How to install and setup Nebari HPC on bare metal machines](/how-tos/nebari-hpc) section of the documentation.

 :::note
 Although it is possible to deploy Nebari HPC in the cloud, it is not generally recommended due to potentially high costs.
 For more information, check out the [base cost] section of the docs.